-As another example of a use of one of the other fields 309, 45 a user can input notes in the other field 309.
-When a user initially receives a data entry 300, the entry 300, for instance, may include data in all fields 301 to 308 except field 309, which has been left blank.
+As another example of a use of one of the other fields 309, a user can input notes in the other field 309.
+When a user initially receives a data entry 300, the entry 300, for instance, 50 may include data in all fields 301 to 308 except field 309, which has been left blank.
 The user can then input his or her notes in the other field.
-An initial data entry 300 may include 50 the field 305 for the caller's telephone number which contains the digits for the calling number.
-The user, however, may not readily recognize the caller from just reading the telephone number listed in field 305.
-To more clearly indicate the caller, the user may input notes in field 309 to identify the caller's 55 name.
+An initial data entry 300 may include the field 305 for the caller's telephone number which contains the digits for the calling number.
+The user, however, may not 55 readily recognize the caller from just reading the telephone number listed in field 305.
+To more clearly indicate the caller, the user may input notes in field 309 to identify the caller's name.
 Alternatively, the notes in field 309 may reflect part or all of the contents of the message.
-The user may receive a large document or message and may input a brief description of the document or message in the field 309.
-As another example, the recipient of the message may read the message 60 or document and discover that the caller is requesting some service or go from the recipient, such as a request for certain documents or delivery of a certain quantity of goods.
-The recipient may read the document or message and place some or action that needs to be taken.
-An assistant to the recipient can then view the notes in field 309 and take appropriate steps to ensure that the requested service or goods are delivered.
-If the data entry is security protected, one of the other fields 309, as discussed above, may grant the assistant limited access to just the field 309 or may grant more expansive access whereby the assistant can View fields 301 to 309 as well as the actual document or message.
-The fields 309 may serve various other purposes, as will be apparent to those skilled in the
+The user may receive a 60 large document or message and may input a brief description of the document or message in the field 309.
+As another example, the recipient of the message may read the message or document and discover that the caller is requesting some service or goods from the recipient, such as a request for 65 certain documents or delivery of a certain quantity of goods.
+The recipient may read the document or message and place some notes in the field 309 to indicate the type of follow-up service or action that needs to be taken.
+An assistant to the recipient can then view the notes in field 309 and take appropriate steps to ensure that tee requested service or goods are delivered.
+If the data entry is security protected, one of the other fields 309, as discussed above, may grant the assistant limited access to just the field 309 or may grant more expansive access whereby the assistant can view fields 301 to 309 as well as the actual document or message.
+The fields 309 may serve various other purposes, as will be apparent to those skilled in the art.